 1. Your rights

-The introduction of GDPR expands the rights of individuals to control how your personal information is collected and processed, your rights are detailed below:
+The introduction of UK GDPR expands the rights of individuals to control how your personal information is collected and processed, your rights are detailed below:

 - Right to be informed